-The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2019, have been adopted in these financial statements:
+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2020, have been adopted in this financial statements.
+The application of these revised IFRSs have not had any material impact on the amounts reported for the current and prior periods.